Solo Female Travel in Colombia..

 - NEVER Drape Your Purse Behind Your Chair!! = In crowded outdoor plazas (like the many in Cartagena), you’re just asking for that lovely little purse to get swiped.
 Crowded plazas are a pick-pocket’s dream.
 I keep my purse in my lap, or even better ~ I don’t bring one at all.
 In Colombia, all I brought out was one credit card & the cash I needed, keeping them on the inside pockets of my jacket.

 - Spend a Little More ~ & Stay in Nice Neighborhoods = In Cartagena, this means staying in the high-rise Boca Grande district (about a mile from Old Town), or right in Old Town itself.
 In Medellin, this means staying in or around the El Poblado district.
 Note ~ it’s FANCY!!
 People dress to impress, & there are plenty of great mid & high-end hotel options.
 I found the entire town of Guatape to be lovely, colorful, & safe (I stayed at the Rock & Roll hostel), & met some great people.

-- FINALLY, Don’t Plan to Stay a Month ~ Buy a One-Way Ticket & Leave if You Feel Unsafe = Everyone’s experience of Colombia is going to be different.
+- FINALLY, Don’t Plan to Stay a Month ~ Buy a One-Way Ticket & Leave if You Feel Unsafe = Everyone’s experience of Colombia will be different.
 My great experience could be someone else’s nightmare.
 For that reason, if you’ve never been to Colombia: don’t plan an extended stay.
 If you like it, STAY.
 If you don’t, LEAVE.
 Check Viva Colombia airline for great last-minute deals to neighboring countries like Ecuador or Peru.